-If you follow us on Instagram (which you should be… you can find us here) you know that we have been struggling to turn an old family sweet potato crunch recipe into a healthier paleo version.
+If you follow us on Instagram (which you should be… you can find us here) you know that we had been struggling to turn an old family sweet potato crunch recipe into a healthier paleo version.
 Well after FIVE failed attempts to make the perfect crunch topping we finally present to you… healthy sweet potato crunch!
+Its even paleo!

-This sweet potato dish is can be best described as a cross between sweet potato casserole and crustless sweet potato pie.
+This sweet potato dish can be best described as a cross between sweet potato casserole and crustless sweet potato pie.
 It is one of those dishes that pleases everyone.
+It can be a side dish or a healthy dessert depending on your menu.

-First off, it is healthy enough we can eat it anytime.
-This is not just a Thanksgiving splurge.
-It is gluten free, dairy free and refined sugar-free.
-While we used eggs in it, an egg replacer like a flax egg would absolutely work if you wanted to make a vegan version.
+This is not just a Thanksgiving splurge kind of recipe.
+It is gluten-free, dairy-free, and refined sugar-free making it healthy enough for everyday.
+While we used eggs in it, an egg replacer, like a flax egg, would absolutely work if you wanted to make a vegan version.

 There may have been some eating it cold for breakfast too.
 May have been.
 You can’t prove anything…